In this article we will learn about data loggers, describing them in enough detail that you will:

 What is Data Logger?

-A data logger is a typically small and relatively inexpensive stand-alone recorder that monitors and records real-time data such as voltage, temperature, and current.
-A data logger is chosen instead of a data acquisition system when the application does not require high-speed recording, but it does require extended recording times.
-Data loggers are less expensive than DAQ systems.
+The data logger is chosen instead of a data acquisition system when the application does not require high-speed recording, but it does require extended recording times.
+They are less expensive than DAQ systems.

-Data loggers are the “workhorse” of recording instruments, recording for days, weeks or even years at a time, tirelessly recording millions of data points over extended periods of time.
+Data loggers are the “workhorse” of recording instruments.
+They can record data for days, weeks, or even years at a time.
 This process is commonly referred to as data logging.

 Data loggers can be defined by looking at these basic characteristics: